What Is Parchment Paper and How Is It Used?

 Parchment Paper’s Heat Tolerance

 While parchment paper won’t burn in the microwave, it can get hot to the touch.
 Be careful when removing it.
+However, if you’re using it in the oven, don’t exceed 420℉, as the paper can burn.

 It’s also important not to bake with parchment paper near a heat source in the oven, as it can scorch if too close.
+However, there is one exception to parchment’s microwave safety.
+That is:

 Can You Microwave Other Types Of Paper?
+What to Avoid:

-Not all types of paper can go in the microwave.
-It’s important to always check the packaging for a microwave-safe label.
+It’s important to note that not all types of paper can go in the microwave.

-If you’re not sure if something is microwave-safe, follow this rule of thumb: when in doubt, leave it out!
+Always check the packaging for a microwave-safe label.
+If you’re unsure if something is microwave-safe, follow this rule of thumb: when in doubt, leave it out!

 These items are okay to put in the microwave: